pgailinas/videoqa-representation-comparison/docs/index.md

 Within this project, the NExT-QA videos serve three complementary purposes:

 * **Baseline VideoQA** — Original videos are processed directly by Qwen2-VL-7B to establish baseline performance.
-* **Representation Learning** — Unlabeled videos are used to train self-supervised autoencoder models and to generate pretrained CLIP video representations.
+* **Representation Learning** — Unlabeled videos are used to train self-supervised autoencoder models and to generate pretrained CLIP video embeddings.
-* **Evaluation** — The benchmark questions and answer choices are encoded as CLIP text representations and combined with the video representations to evaluate downstream multiple-choice VideoQA performance.
+* **Evaluation** — The benchmark questions and answer choices are encoded as CLIP text embeddings and combined with the video representations to evaluate downstream multiple-choice VideoQA performance.

 Development-subset experiments are used during parameter optimization to reduce computational cost.
 Final experimental results are generated using the complete NExT-QA dataset using the selected experimental configuration.